mehulagg/gitlab/doc/operations/incident_management/alert_details.md

 Navigate to the Alert details view by visiting the [Alert list](./alerts.md) and selecting an alert from the list.
-You need least Developer [permissions](../../user/permissions.md) to access alerts.
+You need at least Developer [permissions](../../user/permissions.md) to access alerts.

 TIP: **Tip:**